fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.hackingarticles.in/a-detailed-guide-on-cewl/">-A Detailed Guide on Cewl</a>

+<a href="https://github.com/hakluke/hakoriginfinder">-hakoriginfinder : Tool for discovering the origin host behind a reverse proxy.
+Useful for bypassing WAFs and other reverse proxies</a>

 <a href="https://github.com/carlospolop/PurplePanda">-PurplePanda : Identify privilege escalation paths within and across different clouds</a>

 <a href="https://github.com/ethicalhackingplayground/TProxer">-A Burp Suite extension made to automate the process of finding reverse proxy path based SSRF</a>